 Survey: McDonald's new Happy Meals gain favor with parents

-Watch McDonald’s new Happy Meal commercial; story continues below
+Watch an ad promoting apples in McDonald’s Happy Meals; story continues below

 “It’s the disadvantage and the advantage of being the biggest brand in the industry,” Marzilli said.
 “When the restaurant industry is criticized, McDonald’s is held up as the poster child.
 But when a brand with this much clout takes the initiative on something [like children’s health], it gets a lot of credit as well.
 In this case, it’s having a good impact.”